Preferred Admission Entry Path

 - High school curriculum.

 - Cumulative high school weighted grade point average of at least a 3.25.

 - Recommended: ACT composite of at least 23 or SAT composite of at least 1130 (Due to limited availability of standardized testing during the COVID-19 pandemic, Cedarville will not require a standardized test score as a requirement for admission for students entering any term through spring 2023.
-For more information, visit the Test Optional FAQs page.
+For more information, visit the Test Optional FAQs page.)

-Advantages of Direct Entry
+Advantages of Preferred Admission